leomccormack/sparta-site/content/docs/plugins/hosirr.md

 ## About the authors

-* **Leo McCormack**: a doctoral candidate at Aalto University.
+* **Leo McCormack**: a former postdoctoral researcher at Aalto University.
-* **Archontis Politis**: post doctorate researcher at Tampere University, specialising in spatial sound recording and reproduction, acoustic scene analysis and microphone array processing.
+* **Archontis Politis**: a professor at Tampere University.
-* **Ville Pulkki**: Professor at Aalto University, known for VBAP, SIRR, DirAC and eccentric behaviour.
+* **Ville Pulkki**: a professor at Aalto University.

 ## License

 This application may be used for academic, personal, and/or commercial use.
-The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are honoured.
 This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 ## References